-PEERS® Friendship Skills Boot Camp is launching April 23rd!
+PEERS® Friendship Skills Boot Camp now available!

 Supporting Literacy Development, Access, and Communication for Home and School: New videos developed by Haley Usilton, UM graduate student in Communication Sciences and Disorders, to support the use of augmentative and alternative communication at home and at school and supporting literacy development, access and communication.

 Research supported by the Maine Autism Institute for Education and Research

 Studies conducted by researchers at MAIER are ongoing and highlighted in our August 26, 2020 newspost.

 Rooks-Ellis, D. L., Jones, B., Sulinski, E., Howorth, S., & Achey, N. (2020) The effectiveness of a brief sexuality education intervention for parents of children with intellectual and developmental disabilities.
 American Journal of Sexuality Education, 1-21. https://doi.org/10.1080/15546128.2020.1800542

 Rooks-Ellis, D. L., Howorth, S. K., Kunze, M., Boulette, S., & Sulinski, E. (2020).
 Effects of a parent training using telehealth: Equity and access to early intervention for rural families.
 Journal of Childhood, Education, & Society 1(2), 141-166. https://doi.org/10.37291/2717638X.20201242